zoolanders/documentation/src/pages/essentials-for-yoothemepro/sources/providers/instagram.md

 ---

-## Content Queries

- For each source instance, the following queries will be available as Dynamic Content options under the Instagram Group.

 ### Media Query

-Fetches media from the authenticated Personal or Business account, resolves to a list of [Media Type](#media-type).
+For each [Personal Account Source](#personal-account-source) and [Business Account Source](#business-account-source) a **Media Query** is created on the fly and made available as Dynamic Content option under the Instagram Group.
+It fetches media from the authenticated account and resolves to a list of [Media Type](#media-type).

 {% image %}
 ![Instagram Media Query](/assets/ytp/sources/ig-query-media.webp)